 Attorneys and Staff

-Melodie Krane is the Section Manager of the Health Law Section.
-Melodie is assisted by attorneys Timothy Boughal, Allene Evans, and Chuck Johnstone.
+Allene Evans is the Senior Associate General Counsel and Managing Attorney of the Health Law Section.
+Allene is assisted by attorneys Timothy Boughal, and Bridget McKinley.

-Staff are Roxann Bouldin, Adrienne Deal, Erika Kenney, and Kathy Smith.
+Staff are Roxann Bouldin, Adrienne Deal, Gina Papadakis, and Kathy Smith.

 The Health Law Section provides legal advice and counsel to the UT System health institutions regarding operational, regulatory, and transactional matters.